moderndatacompany/dataos.info/docs/resources/lens/exploration_of_deployed_lens_using_rest_apis.md

         ```

-        - Replace table name and choose requried dimensions and measures.
+        - Replace table name and choose required dimensions and measures.

         - **For Example:** If you want to  compare the average price and average margin of two major categories: Apparel and Footwear.
 The  request body for load endpoint will be: